Mangia Italian Restaurant

 What to Expect at the Table

 At the mid-market Italian-American format level, the menu architecture is typically built around pasta as the central category, with appetizers drawn from antipasto traditions, a protein-focused secondo section (chicken, veal, or seafood), and desserts leaning on tiramisu and cannoli.
 The drinks side at venues in this tier tends toward approachability over depth: a wine list organized by varietal rather than region, a short spirits menu, and cocktails that reference Italian bar culture without necessarily committing to it rigorously.
-That food-and-drink pairing logic, where the kitchen sets the terms and the bar supports rather than leads, is the dominant model for this category across the American South.
+That food-and-drink pairing logic, where the kitchen sets the terms and the bar supports rather than leads, is common for this category across the American South.
 Venues like ABV in San Francisco or Bar Leather Apron in Honolulu represent the other end of that spectrum, where the bar program is the primary draw and food is engineered around it.
 At a neighborhood Italian restaurant in Huntsville's northwest corridor, the relationship is reversed, and that is entirely appropriate to the format.

 Planning Your Visit